aws-samples/terraform-rag-template-using-amazon-bedrock/README.md

 #### Preparation

-The infrastructure deployment provisions a Amazon SageMaker instance inside the VPC and with the permissions to access the PostgreSQL Aurora database.
+The infrastructure deployment provisions an Amazon SageMaker notebook instance inside the VPC and with the permissions to access the PostgreSQL Aurora database.
 Once the previous infrastructure deployment has succeeded, follow the subsequent steps to run the demo in a Jupyter notebook:

 1. Log into the AWS management console of the account where the infrastructure is deployed
 2. Open the SageMaker notebook instance `aws-sample-bedrock-rag-template`.
-3. Move the [rag_demo.ipynb](/rag_demo.ipynb) Jupyter notebook onto the SageMaker instance via drag & drop.
+3. Move the [rag_demo.ipynb](/rag_demo.ipynb) Jupyter notebook onto the SageMaker notebook instance via drag & drop.
-4. Open the [rag_demo.ipynb](/rag_demo.ipynb) on the SageMaker instance and choose the `conda_python3` kernel.
+4. Open the [rag_demo.ipynb](/rag_demo.ipynb) on the SageMaker notebook instance and choose the `conda_python3` kernel.
 5. Run the cells of the notebook to run the demo.

 #### Running the demo